M.A. Syracuse University, S.I. Newhouse School of Public Communications

 In my dual role as instructor and as the International Service Coordinator with the Mobilization of Volunteer Efforts (MOVE) office on campus, I lead service trips to Calcutta, India and to the Dominican Republic for students and staff.
 I consider the roles to be deeply linked to each other.
 In both the classroom and the international landscape effective communication breaks barriers, educates and connects us as human beings.

-I received the James Beard Award for Magazine Writing on Food & Health for my investigative reporting.
+James Beard Award for Magazine Writing on Food & Health for investigative reporting.

 Life Off Campus: